morethanmaps/morethanmaps.github.io/ba-workshop.md

 * identifying the mechanisms that generate system outputs (e.g. ecosystem services)
 * exploring the effects of external factors such as climate shocks or policy interventions on the system

+You will need a few sheets of blank paper, different coloured pens, a pencil, and an eraser to complete this workshop.

 ## Ba Mangroves

 This workshop will focus on the Ba Mangroves area in Northern Viti Levu, Fiji.
 People living in communities surrounding the Ba Mangroves rely on a range of ecosystems including mangroves to collect crabs, other marine life, and firewood; freshwater and ocean fishing; farming; and labouring on larger sugarcane farms.